bobmonsour/bobmonsour.com/src/posts/time-lapse-gym-construction.md

 When the project was done, I used iMovie and poured all of the images into it.
 I still have the video of the dedication ceremony which had been posted on the school's website, but is no longer.
 I trimmed out the ceremony and the speeches (the last of which was mine).
 We had worked with a very talented video producer at the time.
 He captured some very nice video and stitched my time-lapse segment into the dedication video.

 About 30 minutes ago, while the idea for this blog post was still hot, I opened iMovie once again and trimmed out the ceremonial portions to reveal the time-lapse portion.
 I then exported it and uploaded it to YouTube.
 It's not public, it's simply unlisted.
 Note: the music was added by the video producer.
+It creates a pretty cool dramatic effect.

 And now, for your viewing pleasure, here's the time-lapse video of the construction of the gymnasium.
 It's 1 minute 14 seconds long.